 Tutorial: Load test your app before release

 Find performance issues before you release your app by running load tests with Visual Studio Enterprise using Cloud-based Load Testing to provide virtual machines in the cloud that generate the load of many users accessing your web site at the same time.
-All you need is a Visual Studio Team Services (VSTS) account.
+All you need is an Azure DevOps subscription.

 In this tutorial, you'll learn how to:

 Create a web performance and load test project

 You first create web performance tests.
 These tests are used in your load tests to simulate multiple users performing actions in your app at the same time.

 If you don't have Visual Studio Enterprise, get it here.

 Create a web performance and load test project.

 If you don't see the template for the web performance and load test project type, ensure you have installed the required packages during Visual Studio setup. � You can re-run the installer by choosing Get tools and features on the Visual Studio Tools menu.

 Your web browser opens.
 Enter the URL for the website that you want to test.